a-maystorov/rock-paper-scissors-lizard-spock/README.md

 - [Understanding Grid Template Areas](https://www.smashingmagazine.com/understanding-css-grid-template-areas/):

-  - This is an amazing read by Rachel Andrew covering G-T-A in detail which helped me alot duruing this project.
+  - This article is a fantastic read by Rachel Andrew covering G-T-A in detail, which helped me immensely during this project.
 I think it's definitely worth the read if you want to dive deep into this topic.

 ## Author